SoftUni-Internal/interactive-content/EN/07-Transactions/02-Transaction-Properties.md

 In the previous example, where we discuss the **consistency** property, we already illustrated the **serialization** process.

-In other words, **one transaction should start executing** only if previous transactions finish.
+In other words, **one transaction should start executing** only if the previous transactions finish.

-And no other **person or process can change any part of the data** while the transaction is running.
+That way, no other **person or process can change any part of the data** while the transaction is running.

 For example, it should **not be possible to update** someone's bank balance if it is already being **accessed by a transaction in progress**.